PaulleDemon/PaulleDemon/README.md

 ## I am Paul, I love writing open source softwares.

-Bsides that I also love sketching, 3d modeling, website designing, illustrations and birds 🦚
+Besides that I also love sketching, 3d modeling, website designing, illustrations and birds 🦚

 #### Want to chat anonymously?
 Go ahead and chat on [loners mafia](https://lonersmafia.com), made just for you, so you can speak your mind.